kvaksin/rdvapp/README.md

    - Click language selector in navigation
    - Choose from French (🇫🇷), English (🇬🇧), or Dutch (🇳🇱)
    - Language preference is saved in browser

+6. **Request Class Assignment Changes**:
+   - Navigate to "Request Class Assignment" in the navigation
+   - Select desired class and provide child's name
+   - Add optional reason for the change request
+   - Track status of your requests (pending/approved/rejected)
+   - View your current class assignment

 ## 🔧 Troubleshooting